V4Fire/Client/src/core/component/meta/README.md

 Inherits the `params` property for a given metaobject based on the parent one.
 This function modifies the original object.

-### inheritMods

-Inherits the `mods` property for a given metaobject based on the parent one.
-This function modifies the original object.

 ### fillMeta

 Populates the passed metaobject with methods and properties from the specified component class constructor.